theapexlab/serverless-icebreaker/examples/sst-example/README.md

 # ⚙️ Usage of Serverless Icebreaker with SST

-In this guide, we will walk you through the process of leveraging the Serverless Icebreaker tool in a Serverless Stack (SST) based project.
+In this guide, we will walk you through the process of leveraging the Serverless Icebreaker in a Serverless Stack (SST) based project.

 ## Prerequisites